Pimlico: In the arts

 In G. K. Chesterton's Orthodoxy, Pimlico is used as an example of "a desperate thing."
 Arguing that things are not loved because they are great but become great because they are loved, he asserts that if merely approved of, Pimlico "will remain Pimlico, which would be awful," but if "loved with a transcendental tie and without any earthly reason" it "in a year or two might be fairer than Florence."

 Barbara Pym used St Gabriel's Church as her inspiration for St Mary's in Excellent Women.

 The area is the home of Francis Urquhart in Michael Dobbs's 1989 novel, House of Cards.

 While still only partially built, the area is the abode of a criminal gang in Charles Palliser's 1989 novel, The Quincunx.
 They live in 'carcasses', part-built houses on which work has ceased owing to the drying-up of funds, due in turn to an involved conspiracy central to the book's convoluted plot.

 Alexander McCall Smith's on-line Daily Telegraph serial novel Corduroy Mansions is set in Pimlico.

-The main character in the 2015 novel Watchmaker of Filigree Street, set in the late 19th century, lives in Pimlico.

-Season 4 of the Netflix series You to be set in London, filmed some scenes in Pimlico.